mikeychambers/DrumKit/README.md

 # DrumKit
-Play the drum kit with your mouse hover ove a drum to hit it
+Play the drum kit with your mouse hover over a drum to hit it.